OpenGovLD/specs/README.md

 This page is work in progress and will be translated to English.
 So far there exists a Wiki page: https://github.com/OpenGovLD/specs/wiki

+The main part of the specification will be *machine readable*.
+Therefore only a small amount of text of the specification will _only_ be readable by humans.

 ***

 In diesem Repository wird die Spezifikation erarbeitet.
 OpenGov spezifiziert eine einheitliche Schnittstelle zum Abruf von